traefik-workshops/traefik-microsoft-workshop/module-3/readme.md

 ## API Dev Portal Access:

-The API Portal is automatically protected and require username/password to login.
+The API Portal is automatically protected and requires a username/password to log in.

-Access can be defined using either a <b>built-in</b> identity provider or <b>any 3rd party Idp using OIDC</b>.
+Access can be defined using either a <b>built-in</b> identity provider or <b>any 3rd party IdP using OIDC</b>.

 ### [Option 1] Built-in Identity Provider